By Katy Carrier // Photography by Marc Angeles

 Perched between rock formations in the high desert city of Yucca Valley, California, sits a black house, the origins of which started with the observation of shadows.
 Specifically, the idea that the sunlight in the desert is often so bright that the eye’s only resting place is the shadows.
 This was how Marc Atlan described his inspiration for a second home in the desert near Joshua Tree National Park, and he set out to create a unique hideaway unlike anything else in the area.
-Atlan, a creative director for brands like Comme des Garçons, Tom Ford and Marc Jacobs, devoted the same type of creative energy exerted for his clients into creating the property ultimately dubbed “the Black Desert House.”
+Atlan, a creative director for fashion brands like Comme des Garçons, Tom Ford and Marc Jacobs, channeled his creative energy and discerning eye into developing the property ultimately dubbed “the Black Desert House.”

 Refusing to take the expected route of sand-colored construction in a pueblo or Mediterranean style, Atlan envisioned a dark-colored house informed by the modernist design aesthetic, made of glass and concrete and taking the form of a wedge situated in the rock formations like a “stealth bomber ready for takeoff.”
 He wanted each room to take advantage of the natural beauty just outside, which changes in shade, color and light as the sun shifts during the day.